UniCredit says in talks with Poland's PZU, fund over Bank Pekao

-ROME (Reuters) - Italy's biggest bank UniCredit (CRDI.MI) said on Saturday it was in talks with Polish insurer PZU PZU.WA and development fund Polski Fundusz Rozwoju about selling its Bank Pekao PEO.WA unit, but there was no certainty these would lead to a deal.
+ROME, Oct 15 (Reuters) - Italy's biggest bank UniCredit said on Saturday it was in talks with Polish insurer PZU and development fund Polski Fundusz Rozwoju about selling its Bank Pekao unit, but there was no certainty these would lead to a deal.

 UniCredit's new chief executive Jean-Pierre Mustier launched a strategic in-depth review in July in an attempt to boost the bank's capital and improve profitability.